Lompoc, California: Transportation

 State Route 1 is the major north–south artery through Lompoc.
 State Route 246 heads east to Buellton and the Santa Ynez Valley.

 The Surf train station is located to the west at Surf Beach and is served by Amtrak's Pacific Surfliner line.
-Thruway Motorcoach buses stop in town.
+Amtrak Thruway buses stop in town.
 Lompoc is also served by City of Lompoc Transit, the Clean Air Express to Santa Barbara/Goleta, and the Breeze Bus to Buellton/Solvang and Santa Maria.

 Culture

 The Lompoc Valley Flower Festival, held the last week of June, features a parade, carnival, food vendors, and craft show.
 In 2002, the Bodger Seed Company planted a "floral flag" as a tribute after the September 11 attacks.
 The "flag" was 740 feet by 390 feet, covered 6.65 acres, and was estimated to contain more than 400,000 larkspur plants.

-The Lompoc arts scene features a number of artists, musicians, and bands, ranging from singer-songwriters to psychedelic blues-rock bands.
+The Lompoc arts scene features artists, musicians, and bands ranging from singer-songwriters to psychedelic blues-rock bands.
 At the center of this scene is Certain Sparks Music, a music store and frequent venue for Lompoc's musicians.
 Certain Sparks opened in 2006 and moved in 2015 from the corner of H & Laurel to South H Street.

 Local artists

-One of Lompoc's most successful musical artists is the rock band Saint Anne's Place, which was formed in 2008 and originally featured guitarist and vocalist Jacob Cole, percussionist Samuel Cole, bassist JT Wild and guitarist-vocalist Clive Hacker.
-Clive Hacker was also a founding member of an earlier locally famous rock band Crash Plastic, who eventually added Jacob Cole to the mix and played famous venues like the 1920's Majestic Ventura Theater.
-In 2011, Saint Anne's Place members firmly became the Coles and their cousin, Joel, a bassist and keyboard player.
-They grew up playing in their families' blues bands like The Revelators, Pre-Amp Out and The Hellhounds and released their first EP, Speak Easy, in 2011.
-The band's music has been described as a "blistering yet rustic mix of blues, psychedelia, and folk rock with the chops of players twice their senior".
-In 2011, they won the Santa Barbara Independent battle of the bands.
-They released their second EP, The Earth Shaker, in December 2012 to positive reviews by the local media.
+One of Lompoc's most successful musical artists is the rock band Saint Anne's Place, which formed in 2008 and released its first EP, Speak Easy, in 2011.
+The band's music has been called a "blistering yet rustic mix of blues, psychedelia, and folk rock with the chops of players twice their senior".
+In 2011, it won the Santa Barbara Independent battle of the bands.
+It released its second EP, The Earth Shaker, in 2012.

 Emily Wryn is a Lompoc songwriter whose music has been featured on NPR’s Morning Becomes Eclectic.
-Her first EP, Head on Straight, was released in February 2012, and she played at the Indie Week festival in Ireland in April 2014.
-Wryn also collaborates with a local band, Saint Anne's Place, and in a group called The Lights Electric.
+Her first EP, Head on Straight, was released in 2012, and she played at the Indie Week festival in Ireland in 2014.
+Wryn also collaborates with Saint Anne's Place and a group called The Lights Electric.

 Another band, Millions, led by Randall Sena, played along the Central Coast.
-Randall Sena was also in a performing band called Le Petite Protest.
-Sena recorded and produced Wryn's Head on Straight and Saint Anne's Place's Speak Easy in his recording studio, Certain Sparks.
+Sena was also in a performing band called Le Petite Protest.
+He recorded and produced Wryn's Head on Straight and Saint Anne's Place's Speak Easy in his recording studio, Certain Sparks.